hofstadter-io/hof-docs/content/getting-started/test-drive/file-rendering.md

 an API response or process output.

 {{<codeInner lang="sh" title="pipe data into hof">}}
+# send response to hof
 curl api.com  | hof render -T template.txt -

+# mix piped input with other entrypoints
-cat data.json | hof render -T template.txt -
+cat data.json | hof render - schema.cue -T template.txt
 {{</codeInner>}}

+### Template Format

+`hof` use and extended version of Go's `text/template` package.
+You can find the extensions in the [template writing](/code-generation/template-writing/) section.

+Partial templates can be used from other templates, are registered with every template, and loaded with the `-P` flag.
+We'll see these in the next section.

+Alternate template delimiters are supported in `hof gen`.

 ### Using CUE